dandro/progen-cli/docs/md/docs/config.md

 properties:

 ### templates
-This is a relative path to the directory where the templates are located.
+This is a relative path from current working directory to the directory where the templates are located.
 It can be anywhere in the project but in this documentation we'll assume it is `.progen/templates`

 ### filenameSeparator